makersacademy/takeaway-challenge/README.md

 => <Twilio::REST::Message @path=/2010-04-01/Accounts/TWILIO_ACCOUNT_SID/Messages/TWILIO_AUTH_TOKEN>
 ```

 To find out which environment variables you need to run this visit `.env_sample`.
+As I used `.env` to keep my keys secure I have failed Makers Travis CI build but passed my own.
+A fix would be to add my keys to my public files but this is not safe.